Theodoros Deligiannis

-Theodoros Diligiannis (also transliterated as Deligiannis; Θεόδωρος Δηλιγιάννης; 1826–1905) was a Greek politician, minister and member of the Greek Parliament, who served as Prime Minister of Greece five times from 1885 until his assassination.
+Theodoros Deligiannis (also transliterated as Diligiannis; Θεόδωρος Δηλιγιάννης; April 1826 – 13 June 1905) was a Greek politician, minister and member of the Greek Parliament, who served as Prime Minister of Greece five times from 1885 until his assassination.

 He led the National Party, which, alongside the New Party led by his primary political opponent, Charilaos Trikoupis, formed the two-party system of the time.

 Early life and career

-He was born at Kalavryta.
+He was born in Kalavryta.
 He studied law in Athens, and in 1843 entered the Ministry of the Interior, of which department he became permanent secretary in 1859.
 In 1862, on the deposition of King Otto, he became minister for foreign affairs in the provisional government.
 In 1867, he was Greek Minister at Paris.
 On his return to Athens he became a member of successive cabinets in various capacities, and rapidly collected a party around him consisting of those who opposed his great rival, Charilaos Trikoupis.
 He eventually became the leader of the National Party.

 In the so-called Oecumenical Ministry of 1877 he voted for war with Turkey.
-On that ministry's fall, Diligiannis entered the cabinet of Koumoundouros as minister for foreign affairs.
+On that ministry's fall, Deligiannis entered the cabinet of Koumoundouros as minister for foreign affairs.
 He was a representative of Greece at the Berlin Congress in 1878.
 From this time forward, and particularly after 1882, when Trikoupis again came into power at the head of a strong party, the duel between these two statesmen was the leading feature of Greek politics.

-Diligiannis first formed a cabinet in 1885; but his warlike policy, the aim of which was, by threatening Turkey, to force the Great Powers to make concessions in order to avoid the risk of a European war, ended in failure.
+Deligiannis first formed a cabinet in 1885; but his warlike policy, the aim of which was, by threatening Turkey, to force the Great Powers to make concessions in order to avoid the risk of a European war, ended in failure.
 For the powers, in order to stop his excessive armaments, eventually blockaded the Piraeus and other ports, and this brought about his downfall.
 He returned to power in 1890, with a radical programme, but his failure to deal with the financial crisis produced a conflict between him and the king, and his disrespectful attitude resulted in his summary dismissal in 1892.
-Diligiannis evidently expected the public to side with him; but at the elections he was badly beaten.
+Deligiannis evidently expected the public to side with him; but at the elections he was badly beaten.

 In 1895, however, he again became prime minister, and was at the head of affairs during the Cretan Revolt (1897–1898) and the opening of the Greco-Turkish War (1897).
 The easy defeat which ensued caused his fall from power in April 1897.
-Diligiannis himself had been led into the disastrous war policy to some extent against his will.
+Deligiannis himself had been led into the disastrous war policy to some extent against his will.
 The king again dismissed him from office when he declined to resign.
-Diligiannis kept his own seat at the election of 1899, but his following dwindled to small dimensions.
+Deligiannis kept his own seat at the election of 1899, but his following dwindled to small dimensions.
 He quickly recovered his influence, however, and he was again president of the council and minister of the interior.